Anna May Wong: Death

-Wong was scheduled to play the role of Madame Liang in the film production of Rodgers and Hammerstein's Flower Drum Song, but was unable to take the role owing to her health problems.
+Wong was scheduled to play the role of Madame Liang in the film production of Rodgers and Hammerstein's Flower Drum Song, but was replaced by Juanita Hall due to her health problems.
 On February 3, 1961, at the age of 56, Wong died of a heart attack as she slept at home in Santa Monica, two days after her final screen performance on television's The Barbara Stanwyck Show in an episode entitled "Dragon by the Tail".
 (Wong had appeared in another story in the same series the previous year.)
 Her cremated remains were interred in her mother's grave at Rosedale Cemetery in Los Angeles.
 The headstone is marked with her mother's Anglicized name on top, and the Chinese names of Anna May (on the right) and her sister Mary (on the left) along the sides.